My Honest Review of The Google Project Management Certification

 Google is an approved member of the Project Management Institute’s Authorized Training Partner Program, which ensures practitioners have access to consistent and high-quality training experiences.
 Those who complete the Google Project Management Certificate will qualify for over 100 hours of project management education that apply directly to requirements for globally-recognized PMI credentials, like the Certified Associate in Project Management (CAPM)® certification, at a discounted price.

-Will it land me a job as a Project Manager?
+Will the certification land me a job as a project manager?

 The certification will definitely make you more competitive in the job market.

 However, it's important to market the certification effectively.
 Simply adding the certification to your resume and LinkedIn profile is not enough.
-You also need to highlight the skills you gained through the certification on your resume and LinkedIn.
-Your LinkedIn profile has several places on your profile where you can showcase new skills, and many people overlook this step.
-At the Remote Job Academy, I teach you how to do this effectively.
+You also need to highlight the skills you gained on your resume and LinkedIn.
+Your LinkedIn profile has several places where you can showcase new skills, and many people overlook this step.

 Ultimately, landing a job as a project manager requires creating a strong resume and LinkedIn profile that presents you as a skilled professional, as well as networking with others in the industry.

-The information is delivered in a clear and manageable way that is easy to progress through.
-Google estimates that it takes around 6 months to complete the course if you dedicate 10 hours per week.
-But this is on the high end and most people finish earlier.
+Google estimates that it takes around six months to complete the course if you dedicate ten hours per week.
+But this is on the high end, and most people finish earlier.

 The course videos and exams are the easy part.
 It’s the activities that will be the most time-consuming.
 For example, some activities may require you to create project plans, draft emails, or review meeting notes to extract action items.